0raclewind/cryptogram/README.md

 Cryptogram is a cryptocurrency trading web application built with HTML, CSS, Javascript and Django as a backend.

+##### Distinctiveness and Complexity
+Project was created from scratch and not using any project templates from CS50 course.
+Each template has it's own CSS and JS files associated with it, for easier navigation and development.
+Also project utilizes ChartJS and Messari's API which was not demonstrated during CS50 course.
+Additionaly project was deployed to AWS and can be used and tested freely any time.

 ##### Login / Signup page
 To use application signup is required.
 For signup system I used Django built in model `django.contrib.auth.models.AbstractUser`.